xuaun/disciplines-projects/README.md

 # Disciplines projects
  Some activities and final projects of which I made part of or did by myself.
+The languages here is C, which includes mostly fundamentals of computer programs.

 # icc1-old
  Introduction to Computer Science 1 (Environmental engineering's class) - Practical and Theoretical activities and projects